Archana01-07/Java-Learning-Portal-with-IDE/README.md

 # 💻 Java Learning Portal

-The **Java Learning Portal** is a desktop-based learning platform built to help beginners practice Java with real-time code execution, topic-wise learning flow, and student progress tracking.
-It includes separate dashboards for students and teachers, making it ideal for academic learning environments.
+The **Java Learning Portal** is a desktop-based learning platform designed for beginners to learn and practice Java with real-time code execution, topic-wise progress, and automated learning flow.
+It includes Student & Teacher dashboards for academic use.

 ---